canjs/canjs/index.md

 ## Utilities

-CanJS provides a number of utility methods.
-Most of the time, they are mapped to the underlying library.
+CanJS provides several utility methods.
+Usually, they are mapped to the underlying library.
 But, by using only these methods, you can create plugins that work with any library.
 Also, these methods are required to run CanJS from another library.